DataMatrix - Dynamsoft Barcode Reader SDK

 Of all the sizes, 144 x 144 has the largest capacity, which can theoretically hold up to 3116 digits, 2335 alphanumeric characters, or 1556 bytes.

-Encoding and decoding of a Data Matrix barcode are considered to be difficult.
+Encoding and decoding of a Data Matrix code are considered to be difficult.
 They are commonly scanned with a camera-based scanner.

 Label small items

-The most popular application for Data Matrix is labeling small items, such as small electronic components and pill bottles.
+The most popular application for Data Matrix is labelling small items, such as small electronic components and pill bottles.

 Environments with a high risk of contamination

-With error checking and correction algorithms, a Data Matrix barcode is still recognizable with up to even 60% damage.
+With error checking and correction algorithms, a Data Matrix code is still recognizable with up to even 60% damage.
 This allows usage under high heat, chemical exposure, environments with a high risk of contamination, and more.
-Consequently, the Data Matrix barcode is widely applied to electrical rating plates, surgical instruments, circuit boards, etc.
+Consequently, the Data Matrix code is widely applied to electrical rating plates, surgical instruments, circuit boards, etc.

 Direct part marking